sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 The acronym RICE stands for "Racing Inspired Cosmetic Enhancement".

-Although the term originated with car enthusiasts, it is also used by posters on the Unix Pron subreddit.
+Although the term originated with car enthusiasts, it is also used by posters on the Unix Porn subreddit.

 <img src="unix-pron.gif" width="100%" height="auto" />